UIUXEngineering/node-typescript-seed/README.md

 - A clone of [node-typescript-seed](https://github.com/UIUXEngineering/node-typescript-seed) needs to be in a sibling directory of this project.
 - There should be no uncommitted changes in this project.
 - Create and checkout a branch named something like "update" to keep your "develop" and "master" branches safe.
+- Any package.json properties you do not wish to be over-written, copy to the "PACKAGE_JSON" property in the file `./tools/config/project.config.ts`.

 After updating from seed:
 - Revert the name, description, and repository properties in the `package.json` file.